Distortion in Isobaric Woofer Systems.

 forces acting on each driver must also be identical.
 If it can be shown that these two conditions are mutually

 exclusive then it will suffice to show that the cancellation mechanism doesn't stand.
-We begin by accounting for
+We begin by accounting for the

-spring constants and represent the compliance of the air in the rear box and isobaric chamber.
+and represent the compliance of the air in the rear box and isobaric chamber.
 X1 and X2 are the

 positions of the respective drivers relative to their rest positions.
 K1 and K2 are taken to be finite.
 If the drivers